Seitenbefund

-Three rules from GDPR Art.
-7 and the ePrivacy Directive that most banners break, the EuGH case that pinned the equivalence requirement, and a minimal pattern that satisfies all three.
+Three consent rules most banners break, the CJEU equivalence requirement, and a minimal pattern that avoids dark patterns.

 In ten audits we will find at least seven of the same pattern: